 Freiberg's infraction is an ischemic condition specific to the lesser metatarsal heads, most commonly the second metatarsal.
-Also known as avascular necrosis or AVN, this condition results in a focal loss of blood supply to the metatarsal head.
+Also known as avascular necrosis or AVN, Freiberg's infraction results in a focal loss of blood supply to the metatarsal head.
 Freiberg's infraction occurs at the metaphysis of the metatarsal bone.
 The metaphysis is the region where the primary or nutrient artery of the bone supplies the distal metatarsal.
 Loss of blood supply to the metaphysis (infraction) results in collapse of the metatarsal head.
-Freiberg's Infraction is more common in women than men and has an onset during the second and third decade of life.
+Freiberg's infraction is more common in women than men and has an onset during the second and third decade of life.

 - Pain increased with the amount of time spent on the foot, particularly at the toe-off stage of gait

 - No hx of injury to the foot

 - Indurated (firm) edema and warmth surrounding the metatarsal phalangeal joint

 - No bruising noted